 - Modifications are affected, as they need to remain in the same account that purchased them.
 As such, the RI Planner should not make modification suggestions that increase capacity.

-If you do have accounts that are constrained in certain availability zones, contact our Customer Success team by sending them a CSV file, listing all accounts and whether or not they are constrained or unconstrained in a specific availability zone (see sample CSV below).Note accounts constrained in multiple availability zones should appear in multiple lines, that is to say one line in the CSV file would pertain to an account and an availability zone.
-Once Customer Success receives the CSV file, we will update the app to refrain from making modified recommendations that lead to increased capacity for an account in a constrained availability zone.
+If you do have accounts that are constrained in certain availability zones, contact our Customer Success team by sending them a .csv file, listing all accounts and whether or not they are constrained or unconstrained in a specific availability zone (see a sample .csv below).Note accounts constrained in multiple availability zones should appear in multiple lines, that is to say one line in the .csv file would pertain to an account and an availability zone.
+Once Customer Success receives the .csv file, we will update the app to refrain from making modified recommendations that lead to increased capacity for an account in a constrained availability zone.